 You might.
 It's possible that you're smarter than the boss.
 (And, in fact, good bosses should look to hire people who are smarter than they are.)
-But, that doesn't mean that you can just do the job however you want.
+But, that doesn't mean you can just do the job however you want.
 Sometimes, people say, “Hey, I'm exempt, so I can do the job however I want."
 This is not true.
 You need to do it how your boss wants you to do it.

 You may technically perform awesomely at your job, but if you complain about every little thing that goes on in the office, your boss will not love you.
 Are there problems?
 Yes.
 Should your boss address these problems?
 Maybe.

-There are things called priorities which means that, while it's true that the business could run more efficiently with a state of the art enterprise software installation, the priority right now is meeting payroll.
+There are things called priorities, which means that, while it's true that the business could run more efficiently with a state-of-the-art enterprise software installation, the priority right now is meeting payroll.
 Stop whining about it.

-Likewise, whining about your coworker's special privileges, assignments, or body odor isn't likely to win you love and affection from your boss.
-If your coworker gets to work at home every Tuesday and you'd like to do that too, ask your boss, “Janet has the flexibility to work from home one day per week.
+Likewise, whining about your coworker's special privileges, assignments, or body odor isn't likely to win you any love and affection from your boss.
+If your coworker gets to work at home every Tuesday and you'd like to do that too, ask your boss: “Janet has the flexibility to work from home one day per week.
 Is that something that's possible for me as well?”

 You Go Over the Boss's Head

 What if your boss makes a huge mistake?
-For instance, what if her plan for Client A will flop spectacularly and you know it.
+For instance, what if her plan for Client A will flop spectacularly, and you know it.
 Shouldn't you go to her boss to save the company?

-(Unless you're a documented whiner, see above, then she'll assume this is another of your petty complaints and ignore you.
-The story of the "Boy Who Cried Wolf" applies to adults at work as well).
+(Unless you're a documented whiner, see above; then she'll assume this is another of your petty complaints and ignore you.
+The story of the "Boy Who Cried Wolf" applies to adults at work as well.)

 If, after she's gone over the list with you and rejected all of your ideas, you have two options.
 Option one is to say, “Thanks for listening to me Jane.
-I hope you're right, and I'll do everything I can to help your plan work successfully” and then do it.
+I hope you're right, and I'll do everything I can to help your plan work successfully,” and then do it.

 Option two is to say, “Jane, I'm really concerned that this is going to damage the company's reputation if we do this.
 Can we at least loop your boss in on this?”
-If Jane says no, and you're still super concerned, at this point going over heads is necessary, but understand it will damage your reputation with your boss.
+If Jane says no, and you're still super concerned, at this point going over heads is necessary, but understand it will damage your relationship with your boss.

 You Avoid Tasks That You Don't Like

-Sure, if you can figure out a more efficient way to accomplish a task, that's great, but when inventory time arrives, everyone gets to do inventory.
+Sure, if you can figure out a more efficient way to accomplish a task, that's great, but when inventory time arrives, everyone has to do inventory.
 Your boss notices when you call in sick every inventory day.
 It may not be a big deal, and the thing you're avoiding may not even be a core function of your job, but it is likely damaging your relationship with your boss.
 Go ahead and take your turn.

 You're Not Being a Team Player

 Look, some employees are introverts.
 Right now they could be self-employed and working from home.
 This is an introvert's dream.
-Some introverted employees have also been blessed to work with a bunch of other introverts so they weren't often forced to participate in team building events that involved sharing feelings or playing sports.
+Some introverted employees have also been blessed to work with a bunch of other introverts so they weren't often forced to participate in team-building events that involved sharing feelings or playing sports.

 But can introverts function as team players?
 You bet.
-When someone was out sick, would they take over meetings?
+If someone was out sick, would they take over meetings?
 Yep.
 Would they take phone calls on a day off to solve a problem?
 Absolutely.

 Just because you didn't cause a problem doesn't mean that you can't help solve it.
 Team players work together.
 It's not all about going to the departmental party.
 When someone in the department gets a promotion, did they congratulate that person or were they envious that they didn't get it?